stefanwalther/qliksense-extension-tutorial/docs/08-Hello-Data.md

 -

 ## Testing your extensions with data
-If you want to test your visualization extension a a blank, new Qlik Sense application you'll realize that Qlik Sense requires some data to be able to create a new sheet.
+If you want to test your visualization extension in a blank, new Qlik Sense application you'll realize that Qlik Sense requires some data to be able to create a new sheet.

 The easiest way to achieve that - if you haven't some good test data - is the following: